7 Cleaning Mistakes That Are Wasting Your Time

 Dishwashers and washing machines are designed to clean things, so they don't need to be cleaned themselves, right?
 Wrong!
 If you're not periodically cleaning your dishwasher, food particles and residue can build up, causing an unpleasant sour odor.
 If freshly-washed dishes are coming out cloudy, or your freshly-laundered clothes have a funky smell, it's a surefire sign you've been neglecting to clean these appliances.
 Instead of wasting time (not to mention, water) running everything through a second wash cycle, clean your machine to make it work more efficiently.

-The Solution: Learn how to clean your dishwasher the right way (yes, placing a cup of white vinegar on the top rack really does work), then invest in a game-changing detergent booster.
+The Solution: Learn how to clean your dishwasher the right way (yes, placing a cup of white vinegar on the top rack really does work).
 For your washing machine, order these cleaning tablets on Amazon that dissolve residue hidden inside the machine.

 If you're wiping kitchen counters and cleaning windows with a dirty rag, let's face it, you're not actually making anything cleaner.
 Not only could you be unintentionally spreading bacteria around your home, but you could be making mirrors and glass windows even streakier than when you found them.

 The Solution: Ditch the dirty cleaning cloths, and opt for microfiber cloths that won't leave lint behind and can be tossed into the washing machine whenever they need a refresh.
-The tightly-woven fibers can even brush away bacteria (with or without the help of chemical cleaners) to take your cleaning to the next level.
+The tightly-woven fibers are even capable of brushing away bacteria (with or without the help of chemical cleaners) to take your cleaning to the next level.

 Sometimes specialized gadgets really aren't worth the money, and sometimes they're totally worthwhile investments that save time and make your life easier.
 When it comes to cleaning, there are several tools that make tedious, time-consuming tasks much easier.
 If you're still cleaning window blinds with a paper towel or pulling out a step stool to dust the crown molding, there's an easier way.

 The Solution: Invest in an under-$10 blind-cleaning brush that shaved minutes off of my cleaning routine this year.
-And if you're not currently using an expandable telescopic duster to reach those hard-to-reach spots (the tops of kitchen counters, above the window frames), you'll want to order one now.
+And if you're not currently using an expandable telescopic duster for those hard-to-reach spots (the tops of kitchen counters, above the window frames), you'll want to order one now.

 If you leave pots and pans on the stovetop as you eat dinner, you're only allowing the cheese and sauce to set into the skillet.
 When the meal is over, you'll be greeted with baked-on food that will require a serious (read: time-consuming) scrubbing.